That’s it, you have an employee that needs to go, and this was the last straw! Where did you put the performance reviews?

-The correct way to fire or terminate an employee is a three step process.
+The correct way to fire or terminate an employee is a three-step process.
 First, you should immediately inform the employee of an issue or mistake as soon as it happens.
 Make sure you explain what is/was expected.
 Second, support and train the employee to make sure they don’t make or create the same mistake or issue again.
-Third, if after all the support and training the issue still happens, then you start your disciplinary process that may lead to termination.
+Third, if after all the support and training the issue still happens, then you start your disciplinary process which may lead to termination.

 The knee jerk reaction of firing someone is not the proper response without proper historical documentation.
 If you only had verbal conversations with someone with no written follow-ups…then you don’t have a case for termination with cause.
 As an owner or manager. you should have already had the following in place.

 You must review and give feedback on all employees.
 If you are a larger organization then supervisors and managers will help you do this.
 This is a vital first step that will allow you to properly train employees and weed out the bad.

 Probation Period reviews and progress meetings should be done weekly or monthly.
 Even though you can let an employee go without notice or cause in the first three months in Alberta.
 The last thing you need is a bad employee sneaking past the probation period to become a long-term problem.
 Even if the firing is with cause, people will try to complain.
 Your performance reviews will support you with proper history!

 For current employees, ongoing monthly or quarterly Performance Reviews and progress meetings are important to help you identify issues before they become a problem.
 In my opinion, yearly reviews are not enough because they may be influenced by only the most recent events.
 Monthly reviews are best!